 Just because you aren’t the kind of girl that likes to spend a ton of time on your hair every day (or ever), doesn’t mean you can’t have It-girl-looking locks.
 The key?
 The right low-maintenance haircut.
 We asked two big-time stylists what cuts they suggest for low-maintenance girls and here’s what they had to say.

-First, from Rishi Jokhoo, a stylist at David Mallet Salon in Paris where effortless is basically a way of life, he said, “try to avoid haircuts with lots of layers, as the more layered the haircut, the more time you will need in the morning to style it.
-For a client who wants a great easy, get up and go I like to use very subtle layers when cutting to give it a little movement and volume.
+First, from Rishi Jokhoo, a stylist at David Mallet Salon in Paris where effortless is basically a way of life, he said, “try to avoid haircuts with lots of layers.
+The more layered the haircut, the more time you will need in the morning to style it.
+For a client who wants a great easy, get-up-and-go haircut, I like to use very subtle layers when cutting to give it a little movement and volume.
 The aim for me is to break the strong line and to make sure the hair isn’t too heavy.”

-“A long bob is really the best haircut to last in-between appointments (if it’s cut well),” he continued.
-“You can get up in the morning, wash, spray in some Australian Salt Spray and let it dry on the subway to work.
-Use a little Volume Powder on the roots and lengths of the hair later in the day to give a little bounce.”
+He shares that “a long bob is really the best low-maintenance haircut to last in between appointments (if it’s cut well),” he continued.
+“You can get up in the morning, wash, spray in some salt spray, and let it dry on the way to work.
+Use a little volume powder on the roots and ends later in the day to give a little bounce.”

-To sum it up, next time you visit your stylist for a low maintenance cut, ask for long, minimal layers, movement and a cut that air drys to highlight your best features.
+To sum it up, ask for minimal layers, movement, and a cut that air drys to highlight your best features.
 You’ll spend less time styling and more time taking selfies.